fbpx

 Post-Treatment Integration and Care

-A recent pilot study published in The Journal of Psychedelic Psychiatry suggests post-psychedelic treatment preparation may help improve pain management options and enhance quality of life for patients with chronic refractory pain conditions.
+A recent pilot study published in The Journal of Psychedelic Psychiatry suggests that post-psychedelic treatment preparation may help improve pain management options and enhance quality of life for patients with chronic refractory pain conditions.

 Legal and Ethical Considerations